hay-kot/scaffold/docs/docs/scaffold-file.md

 `name`

 : The name of the variable that will be used in the template. {{ .Scaffold.<name> }}

 `required`

 : Whether or not the question is required.

 `when`

 : A go template will will be evaluated with the previous context to conditionally render the questions.
 If the template evaluates to `false` the question will not be rendered, otherwise it will be.
 This is done by using the `strconv.ParseBool` function to parse the result of the template. **Previous question variables are available at the root level {{ .previous_name }} instead of inside a .Scaffold container.**

 `prompt`

 : Prompt configured the type of questions to display to the user.
 See the examples below for more details.

      `message`

      :   The message field is the message that will be displayed to the user.
 If only this field is specified, the user will be prompted for a text input.

+    `description`

+     :   The description field is an optional field that will be displayed to the user as a description of the question.

+    `loop`

+     :   When the loop field is true, and the question is a text question, the user will be prompted to enter multipel values until they enter an empty string.
+The resulting type will be an array of string.

      `confirm`